TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/mqtt-clients/hivemq/_index.md

 con -h thethings.example.com -p 1883 -V 3 -u app1 -pw NNSXS.VEEBURF3KR77ZR..
 ```

-TO use TLS for additional security, change the port from `1883` to `8883` and use the `--cafile` option to provide the PEM encoded CA file of your {{% tts %}} deployment.
+To use TLS for additional security, change the port from `1883` to `8883` and use the `--cafile` option to provide the PEM encoded CA file of your {{% tts %}} deployment.

 Once you have successfully connected to {{% tts %}} MQTT Server, continue with subscribing or publishing to topics exposed by it by following the sections below.